Christ Church

 Children will also take home a self-chosen library book to read either independently or with an adult.
 Our libraries are frequently updated and children may request books they wish to read.

 Children in Years 1 to Year 6 take home a paper reading record (journal) where parents can record evidence of reading at home.
-This is reviewed by the class teacher during Reading Activity lessons once a week, and books are changed.
-In Years 3 to 6, children complete a 'reading activity' each week in their journal based on a book they are reading.
-For example, this may be a study of a character, the author or a visualisation of a setting.
-Children are expected to complete these at home, once they have made a start in school.
+This is reviewed by the class teacher during reading lessons once a week, and books are changed.

 Top